NZ Retatrutide Research

 Triple Agonist

 Retatrutide simultaneously activates three metabolic receptors — GIP, GLP-1, and glucagon.
-Independent, evidence-based research on what that means for metabolic health in Aotearoa.
+In our full Retatrutide New Zealand guide, we break down how this triple agonist works, how it compares to existing GLP-1 drugs, and what current clinical data means for metabolic research in Aotearoa.

 28.7%